Viral diseases: Introduction

 The first step in treating viral infection is preventing its occurrence and spread.
 Vaccines are available to prevent some common viral infections, such as chickenpox, shingles, influenza, HPV, hepatitis B, hepatitis A, measles and mumps.

-Prevention of the spread of harmful viruses that cause viral infection also includes frequent hand ...more treatments »
+Prevention of the spread of harmful viruses that cause viral infection also includes frequent hand washing and ...more treatments »

 Viral diseases: Misdiagnosis